mateuszstoch/Avatab/README.md

 Contributions are welcome!
 Feel free to open issues for bugs or feature suggestions

+### 📱  Availability

+For now the app is only avaliable for android, as a student, I don't have spare money to play 100€ for Apple developer account annually.
+If enought people will request the ios version I will consider it.

 For **questions**, **collaborations**, or **commercial inquiries**, please reach out at:
 📬 [mateusz.stoch75@gmail.com](mailto:mateusz.stoch75@gmail.com)